Non-stop flights to Manila (MNL)

 Flights from Kuwait to Manila

-There is 1 airport in Kuwait that has a direct connection to Manila, which is Kuwait City.
+In Kuwait, the only airport that has a direct connection to Manila is Kuwait City.
 From Kuwait City, direct flights are offered by Kuwait Airways.

 Flights from Macao to Manila